hphelion/documentation/commercial/GA1/commercial.release-notes.md

 **Operations**

 * Sherpa can not upload images with the same name to glance in 2 different tenants.
+If re-download is tried, the status gets stuck to download and the user can't install the package.
+Only option is to clean from the backend and reimport and install.
 (CODN-24)
 * If you determine that your VM seed has not started correctly when you execute the `hp_ced_start_seed` script, run the script a second time to ensure you start the seed.
 * If, for some reason, the overcloud controller is rebooted, the VMs might be in an ERROR state.
 Execute the following commands to restart the services and remove the error(s):